cojulieanne/mlops-e2e-project/README.md

 -- This was actually fun and was very interesting for me.
 This is the first time i realized why we need to save the models (in the notebook setting i dont see the point).
 One challenge for me was fixing the creating the run_pipeline.py since I have to "tahi" my files to have a good flow.
 Also, i encountered errors in importing the scripts but was able to find the right syntax after 5-10 attempts :)

+# Docker Installation

+-- Installed Docker Desktop by downloading the installer here: https://www.docker.com/products/docker-desktop/ -- Updated Windows Subsystem for Linux by using the code: wsl --update